jiacai2050/flauth/README.md

 [中文说明](./README_zh.md)

-Flauth is a secure, open-source TOTP (Time-based One-Time Password) authenticator built with Flutter.
-It provides a simple, beautiful, and lightweight solution for managing your 2FA (Two-Factor Authentication) tokens.
+> Flauth is a privacy-first, fully open-source TOTP authenticator for Android, macOS, Windows, and Linux.

+It provides a simple and lightweight solution for managing your 2FA (Two-Factor Authentication) tokens.

 ## 🌟 Why Flauth?